Dec 20, 2016 - v1.3

 Blink can be controlled with an X-Band motion detector to capture wildlife or act as a security camera.
 This X-Band sensor is purchased separately as an accessory.

 When motion detection is enabled (See 7 Setting up a Schedule for more info), the camera will turn on and process an action any time it registers motion.
-If the action is photo or multi-shot, the camera will just take a single image or burst or images respectively.
-If the action is video, the camera will continue to record for as long as motion is detected.
+If the action is photo or multi-shot, the camera will just take a single image or burst images respectively.
+If the action is video, the camera will record when motion occurs and continue for programmed time once motion is no longer detected.
+If movement is detected before the recording time elapses, the recording interval will be reset to ensure you capture the entire motion event.

 Connect the 3.5mm audio connector to Blink.
 Then connect the 4 pin header as shown in the image below.
 The X-Band detects motion facing the opposite side of the sensitivity dial.
 Note also the mounting instructions below.